Languages used:

 Before closing the Prefab Edit Mode set the behaviour of the three buttons

-Additionally, we need to set the user ID and password in the mqttManager and change the port accordingly.
-Build and Run the App
+Additionally, we need to set the user ID and password in the mqttManager and change the port accordingly for the MQTT service.
+Build and Run the project or run in the simulator.